kirans08/image-comparison/README.md

 # ImageComparison

-A program to compare two images and determine their similarity
+A JavaFX program to compare two images and determine their similarity

 ## Dependencies